jtirana98/SL-tutorial/readme.md

     - set_up_rpi.txt: notes on how to set-up RPI
     - set_up_jtson.txt: notes on how to set-up Jtson
     - git_list.txt: list of github repos

+Other notes:

+Dataloaders and partition: In order to build data loaders ...